credmark/credmark-model-framework-py/README.rst

 ===============================
-credmark-model-sdk
+credmark-model-framework
 ===============================

-Credmark SDK for developing models in python.
+Credmark Model Framework for developing models in python.

 For information on how to build models, see the `credmark-models-py repo <https://github.com/credmark/credmark-models-py>`_